johnstongrant/Tech-Demo-TailwindCSS/README.md

 }
 ```

-Next, we want this component to have some props rather than some static values.
+Next, we want this component to have some props rather than use static values.
 For now, we will replace the source of the image as a prop.
 Remember that you can also replace other properties as prop such as the className.

 ```js
 export function Avatar({ src, className }) {